mape86/TravelSnap/README.md

 to start Expo Go and then chose the simulator you want to use (Android og iOS), or run the app directly on your phone by downloading the Expo Go app and scan the QR code that shows in the terminal when you run npm start.

 Once you run the app, you can either create a user, log in or continue as a guest.
-If you want to test out the app quickly, you can use the email: **test@test.no** and the password: **123456**
+If you want to test out the app quickly, you can use the email: **suswin@gmail.com** and the password: **123456**

 ## :rocket: Functionality